tgwgraham/basic_PAPASMT_analysis/README.md

 To analyze green-to-violet ratios (a normalized measure of PAPA efficiency), use the notebook plot_GV_ratio.ipynb.
 It expects that you will already have done cell picking and sorting with sort_picked.py, and that you will have an analysis_settings.toml file containing (at least) the PAPA cycle parameters.

 # Contact info
 If you are interested in performing and analyzing PAPA-SMT experiments, please feel free to contact me!
-Email me at my GitHub user name at gmail.
+You can email me at my GitHub user name at gmail.